sarstas/Personal-costs/README.md

 ## _Student - Saraikin Stanislav_

+## What is the app?
+These are applications for personal / home finance.
+In this application, the user can enter their daily expenses by choosing the categories where the finances were spent.
+It is convenient to control expenses in the application, plan large purchases and expenses for the coming months.
+All expenses are categorized to make it easier to record and calculate.
+For clarity, the application plots graphs: it shows in which area of life you spend most of your money.

+The application logic is very simple.
+The user enters in the form the date, the category for which the money was spent an the amount of money.
+The data goes to the dashboard, the list is split using pagination The application also has a special circular diagram for visualizing costs, it takes data from dashboard

 ## Installation and launch
 ```sh
 - To install, you need to clone the repository on your computer.